rita-gwen/GeigerCounter/README.md

 Please ignore the DipTrace schematic and PCB files here, they are outdated.
 Hardware design files are moved to CircuitMaker (https://circuitmaker.com/Projects/Details/Rita-Chupalov/Geiger).
 The version of DipTrace I have has too many limitations for this project.

+Assembly.FCStd is a FreeCAD sketch of the device components fitting into the enclosure.